bugsnag/bugsnag-js/test/react-native-cli/TESTING.md

 workings of the app (that exercise the test scenarios) are then copied in dynamically by the build process.
 There are several steps to follow to create the project shell:

+1. Add a new service to docker-compose.yml for the new fixture

 1. Create a new React Native project of the desired version.
 E.g:
     ```
     npx react-native init rn0_64 --version 0.64